Long- and Short-Term Health Effects & Dangers of Cocaine Use

 • Psychosis and hallucinations.

 As a person continues to use cocaine, the more likely they are to seek it out during times of stress.
-Research suggest that this may be due, in part, to the action cocaine has on stress hormones.1
+Research suggests that this may be due, in part, to the action cocaine has on stress hormones.1

 Additionally, certain cues in someone’s daily routine can trigger cravings.
 Someone may experience cravings in response to these cues long after they’ve quit using cocaine.2 Evidence-based addiction treatment can help people avoid and overcome these triggers and repair negative thought patterns that lead them to seek and use cocaine.1